Laura-O/laura-fyi/src/site/posts/from-ds-to-de.md

 - [Docker Tutorial for Beginners](https://youtu.be/3c-iBn73dDE) by TechWorld with Nana: free course on YouTube that teaches the basic concepts of Docker.
 - [Kubernetes Tutorial for Beginners](https://youtu.be/X48VuDVv0do)as before, a free course by Nana but this one is about Kubernetes.
 - [Docker & Kubernetes: The Practical Guide](https://www.udemy.com/course/docker-kubernetes-the-practical-guide/) by Academind: this is a 23 hours course which covers all the basics.
 If you have already used Docker, you can just skip to the Kubernetes part, but there might also be some "good to know"-parts before that.
 It doesn't have a steep learn curve, so it's quite relaxing to watch (if you can say that about a course).

+## Pipelines and Tools

+Often, data transactions in data engineering is done with pipelines.
+Understanding how to use pipelines and also why they are used will certrainly be very helpful.

+- Understanding DAGs and why they are useful ([nice article by astronomer.io](https://www.astronomer.io/blog/what-exactly-is-a-dag/))
+- Implement a small project that copies data from one resource to another and does some basic transitions.
+[Apache Airflow](https://airflow.apache.org/) is probably the most popular data pipelining tool at the time of writing.
+There are many more though and most of them follow similar ideas, so it doesn't matter much which tool you use.